bluebanquise/bluebanquise/tutorials/docs/servers_farm_deployment.md

 * One master node called `odin`.
 * One storage node called `thor`, based one NFS, will be deployed, for /home and /software.
-* One login node called `heimdall` for users to login.
+* One external/internal node called `heimdall` for users to login or/and to act as a gateway.
 * Multiple compute nodes, called `valkyries` will then be deployed on the fly via PXE.

 This architecture is similar to HPC clusters, but is very generic.
 A web farm would replace the login node by a gateway or a load balancer, a Blender rendering farm would just skip the login node, etc.